SPF, DKIM, and DMARC explained

 Melaina Gross

-He hops into the car (making sure to take his drivers licence along) and heads for the airport.
+The moment you press Send on your email campaign, your email packs his bags and gets ready for travel.
+He hops into the car and heads for the airport.
 At the airport he presents his passport, complete with visas for travel, and boards the plane.
 When he arrives at his destination, his passport is checked again before he’s granted entry into the country.

 The airports are the Internet Service Providers along his journey to his final destination – your customer’s mailbox.

-Here’s a look into the world of deliverability and the importance of email authentication.
+There’s a whole bunch of stuff going on in the background to get your mail to your subscriber’s inbox.
+Here’s a look into the world of email delivery and the importance of email authentication.

 The way this is done is with SPF, DKIM, and DMARC.